a-eski/ttytest2/README.md

 If you are using ttytest2 to test your shell, using assertions like `assert_row_like`, `assert_row_starts_with`, and `assert_row_ends_with` are going to be extremely helpful, especially if trying to test your shell in different environments or using a docker container.

-Most line readers use '\n' for newline, but some may interpret it differently and expect '\r'.
+Most line readers use '\n' for newline, but some may interpret newline and return differently or expect '\r'.

 ## Docker